aleksandracodes/the-spread-operator/README.md

 # The Spread Operator

-... learning rest parameter syntax with Code institutee
+... learning about the spread operator with Code institutee